alicerunsonfedora/cubiomeskit/Sources/CubiomesKitAdwaita/CubiomesKitAdwaita.docc/CubiomesKitAdwaita.md

 leverages the Adwaita for Swift and Shumate projects to create a consistent mapping experience.

-> Note: `CubiomesKitAdwaita` is available for the Linux and Windows
-> targets.
-For Apple platforms, please use `CubiomesMapKit` instead, which
-> provides a native mapping experience via MapKit.

 > Important: `CubiomesKitAdwaita` is highly experimental and should not be
 > used for production apps.
 Proceed at your own risk.

+### Enabling Adwaita support

+To maximize backwards compatibility, support for Adwatia and Shumate is gated behind the `Adwaita` Swift package trait.

 ## Topics